thegabriele97/WaterIoT/README.md

 # WaterIoT
 Project developed for the Programming for IoT course - IoT system for field watering

+Promo video: insert the link to the youtube video

+Demo video: insert the link to the youtube video
 ## Brief Description
 The platform provides an end-users with the detail of the measurement of soil humidity and air temperature in order to check the plants and provide a remote control of the irrigator (or drip irrigation).
 All the interface communicates via MQTT and REST.
 Summarising, the main features it offers are: